 But once we got settled and stepped out to explore the pedestrian zone of Oia, I grew annoyed with the type and amount of tourist activity taking place.
 It was just too much for this tiny, beautiful village, and definitely put a damper on our experience.

 One of the seemingly popular, yet extremely irritating tourist activities you immediately notice upon arrival on the island is the rental of four wheelers.
 I’m sure there’s little to no screening done, so they’ll basically rent them out to anyone with money, regardless of ability.
 The end result being packs of extremely loud, disruptive ATVs, operated by many clueless drivers running amok all over the island in places where they probably shouldn’t be (eg. pedestrian only zones).
 I’m sure I sound like I’m an 80 year old grouch complaining about this, but seriously….when you’re trying to enjoy lunch, or a relaxing glass of wine in what is, quite literally, one of the most beautiful places on the planet, the last thing you expect to see are a half dozen four wheelers roaring through a tiny village.
-But that’s the reality.
+But that’s the reality here.

 The other thing that kinda puts a damper on the experience is the large volume of cruise ship guests visiting for the day.
-I mean, I totally get the appeal of a cruise, but I can’t imagine doing a Mediterranean type route and only having only a handful of hours to explore some of the most incredible destinations.
+I mean, I totally get the appeal of a cruise for some, but I can’t imagine doing a Mediterranean type route and only having only a handful of hours to explore some of the most incredible destinations.
 These travelers are missing out on the very best aspects of experiencing any given location because they don’t really get to experience the true culture and vibe.
 They have no choice but to rush to pack as much as they can into a 5-6 hour port call, or they can choose to chill out and see not much of anything at all.
 Neither are great options.
 Many of these travelers are comin’ in hot with their selfie sticks and jam packed agendas, so they’re not on island time, which only adds to the chaos.

 Have you ever traveled to a cruise-ship destination and experienced the calm after the cruise ship leaves the port?
-It reminds me of the end of a trade show when all the vendors stop pitching and start packing up, except in this case it’s all the tour operators, restaurant workers, and drivers, and it’s honestly kind of incredible to witness the calm before and after the storm of cruise ship guests.
-It always strikes me as a big shame that they don’t get to experience the more low key, less hustling vibe.
+It reminds me of the end of a trade show when all the vendors stop pitching and start packing up, except in this case it’s all the tour operators, shop owners, and drivers, and it’s honestly kind of incredible to witness the calm before and after the storm of cruise ship guests.
+It always strikes me as a big shame that cruisers don’t get to experience the more low key, less hustling vibe.
 Or the joy of a leisurely three hour dinner in some of the most magical settings on earth.

 We usually try to avoid traveling to islands or small coastal cities that host cruise ships because we’ve also found that the tours offered in these locations are generally poorer quality, as most companies are strictly catering to the short timeline of a cruise port call, so the tours are usually rushed, and the substance and value are often lacking.
 I’m experiencing this now trying to book tours for our upcoming trip to Corfu.
 Most of them reference accommodating the cruise ship timeline, and reviews indicate the tours are rushed.